 Cannabis-derived CBD can have varying levels of tetrahydrocannabinol (THC), the psychoactive substance in marijuana.
 Because of its THC levels, it falls under recreational and medical cannabis laws.
-Any CBD-rich medicine with more than 0.3 percent THC counts as marijuana and must go into a dispensary.
+Any CBD-rich medicine with more than 0.3 percent THC must be sold at a dispensary.

 Meanwhile, hemp has less than 0.3 percent THC.
 It provides fewer medical benefits as a result, but you also don’t need a patient card or ID to buy it.
 However, you do need to pay careful attention to product labels.
 Not all CBD products in Nevada come from in-state, meaning they don’t have the quality control the hemp industry requires.

-Any adult over 21 can get recreational CBD products, while just about anyone can buy hemp-based CBD.
+Any adult over 21 can get recreational marijuana products, which contain CBD, while just about anyone can buy hemp-based CBD.
 So, why sign up for a medical marijuana card to get CBD?
 Patients who join the program get access to medical-grade products and legal protections.
 The registry accepts patients with conditions such as:

 To learn more about Nevada’s requirements, visit our state qualification page.